+During the three months ended March 31, 2008, no stock options were granted.
 A summary of the Plans is presented below:

-Number of Shares Weighted- Average Exercise Price Weighted Average Remaining Contractual Term (in years) Aggregate Intrinsic Value (in thousands) Options outstanding at December 31, 2006 2,723,940 \$2.00 Options granted Options exercised 469,875 \$1.45 \$ 5,303 Options forfeited 75,101 \$3.65 Options expired 9,179 \$3.91 Options outstanding at September 30, 2007 2,169,785 \$2.04 6.83 \$54,165 Options exercisable at September 30, 2007 1,470,593 \$1.23 6.45 \$37,899
+Number of Shares Weighted- Average Exercise Price Weighted Average Remaining Contractual Term (in years) Aggregate Intrinsic Value (in thousands) Options outstanding at December 31, 2007 2,039,434 \$2.01 Options granted Options exercised 202,768 \$1.57 \$ 4,077 Options forfeited 12,448 \$5.55 Options expired 83 \$7.03 Options outstanding at March 31, 2008 1,824,135 \$2.03 6.31 \$32,886 Options exercisable at March 31, 2008 1,488,760 \$1.27 6.00 \$27,972

-The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying stock option awards and the closing market price of the Company's common stock at September 30, 2007.
-The aggregate intrinsic value of stock option awards exercised was determined at the date of option exercise.
+The aggregate intrinsic value for options outstanding and exercisable is calculated as the difference between the exercise price of the underlying stock option awards and the closing market price of the Company's common stock at March 31, 2008.
+The aggregate intrinsic value of stock option awards exercised was determined at the date of the option exercise.
+As of March 31, 2008, total unrecognized compensation expense related to non-vested stock options granted prior to that date is estimated at \$677,000, which the Company expects to recognize over a weighted average period of approximately 1.27 years.
+Total unrecognized compensation expense is estimated and may be increased or decreased in future periods for subsequent grants or forfeitures.

-During the nine months ended September 30, 2007, the Company awarded an aggregate of 767,098 shares of restricted common stock to certain of its employees.
-The weighted average estimated fair value for these shares is \$13.40.
-The aggregate intrinsic value for all non-vested shares of restricted common stock outstanding at September 30, 2007 was \$10.4 million.
-The Company has a right of repurchase on such shares that lapses at a rate of twenty-five percent (25%) of the total shares awarded at each successive anniversary of the initial award date, provided that the employee continues to provide services to the Company.
+The Company's nonvested stock awards are comprised of restricted stock and restricted stock units.
+The Company has a right of repurchase on such shares that lapse at a rate of twenty-five percent (25%) of the total shares awarded at each successive anniversary of the initial award date, provided that the employee continues to provide services to the Company.
 In the event that an employee terminates their employment with the Company, any shares that remain unvested and consequently subject to the right of repurchase shall be automatically reacquired by the Company at the original purchase price paid by the employee.
+As of March 31, 2008, 47,450 forfeited shares of restricted stock have been repurchased by the Company at no cost.
+A summary of the status for nonvested stock awards as of March 31, 2008 is presented as follows: